Dairy Products Profile

 Only about one-third of the U.S. milk supply is actually processed into milk and cream products; the remaining two-thirds of the milk supply is used to manufacture a wide range of dairy products.
 Sales of these dairy products, such as butter, ice cream and yogurt, account for tens of billions of dollars annually in the United States.
 Producers can capture a part of that billion-dollar market by processing and selling their own line of value-added dairy products manufactured on their farms.

-The United States had 1,278 dairy product manufacturing plants in 2011, up from 1,250 plants the previous year.
+The United States had 1,272 dairy product manufacturing plants in 2016, down only one plant from the previous year.
 With 211 dairy product plants, Wisconsin continued to support the most plants in any state.
 Other leading dairy processing states were California with 114 plants and New York with 108 plants.

-U.S. butter production in 2011 totaled 1.8 billion pounds, 15.7 percent more than the previous year.
-California produced 34.4 percent of this butter, but 82 dairy plants across the country processed butter.
+U.S. butter production in 2016 totaled 1.8 billion pounds, down slightly from the previous year.
 More than half of the butter came from cream not needed when milk was used for fluid milk or cheese.
-Butter consumption per capita (person) has remained steady through the years, averaging 4.9 pounds in 2010.
+Butter consumption per capita (person) has increased slightly through the years, averaging 5.7 pounds in 2016.

-As of 2011, 406 plants in the United States processed ice cream.
+There are nearly 400 ice cream processing plants in the United States.
 The table below shows the amount of regular ice cream, lowfat ice cream, frozen yogurt and sherbet produced that year.
 While the amount of regular ice cream and sherbet declined from the previous year, the amount of frozen yogurt jumped by double digits.

 Frozen Dessert Production